Alert Source Discuss

 • Data Object SHOULD implement the logic for transferring management of its Data Points to a different Data Index implementation.

-• Data Object SHOULD use the IDataObject interface:
+• Data Object MUST use the IDataObject interface:

 interface IDataObject {